elmahio/documentation/docs/logging-to-elmah-io-from-winforms.md

 paket add Elmah.Io.Client
 ```

-Add the following usings to the `Startup.cs` file:
+Add the following usings to the `Program.cs` file:

 ```csharp
 using Elmah.Io.Client;